 If he listens and respects your request, then there might be a future.
 If he doesn’t, I highly encourage you to think about how he will receive your opinion, thoughts, advice, etc. when you’re married.

 I point out “shut up” because that’s how it was portrayed on The Hills, but this disrespect can manifest itself in other ways like constant interruption or correction.
-This is more subtle but it communicates the same thing: What you’re saying doesn’t matter.
+This is more subtle, but it communicates the same thing: What you’re saying doesn’t matter.
 What you have to say isn’t important enough for me to continue listening.
 No one should you make you feel that way, especially your partner.

-2. He never offers to pay.
+2. He never (or rarely) offers to pay.

 Okay, listen.
-I know we live in the 21st century and women are equal and love their independence.
+I know we live in the 21st century, and women are equal and love their independence.
 Yes, I get that, and I love that, but that doesn’t mean there’s something wrong or offensive with expecting your boyfriend to pay for meals or dates.
-I’m not saying he has to pay every single time—I don’t want him to go broke either, but if he rarely or ever offers to treat you, that’s a red flag.
+I’m not saying he has to pay every single time—I don’t want him to go broke either, but if he rarely or never offers to treat you, that’s a red flag.
 There’s something sweet about going on a nice date with someone you love and them making you feel like you’re important—important enough to splurge on.